givingjar/filing-cabinet/files/handbook/bylaws.md

 ### Amendments

-The Board of Directors shall have the power to amend, alter, make, and repeal the bylaws of the Organization by resolution and majority consent of all directors.
+The Board of Directors shall have the power to amend, alter, make, and repeal the bylaws of the Organization by a majority vote or unanimous resolution of all directors.

 ## Source